How do you know if you’re on track to meet your business goals?

 Target Date: Place flags on your portfolio time line to display significant promise dates / out comes of your project,

-Filters: Use the above filters to display relevant projects according to Project Tags or Project Owner.
+Filters (on top): Adjust the view to what you want to see.
+Use the above filters to display relevant projects according to Project Tags or Project Owner.

 So now that we’ve covered the basic elements on the time line, lets review the Project Tracking and Health Indicators below: